LukaMatcharashvili/LukaMatcharashvili/README.md

 Experienced Middle SDE

 Greetings!
 I am an experienced Middle SDE with close to 1 year of professional experience, currently contributing my skills and knowledge at Ozorix as a Middle SDE.
-My expertise lies in software development, where I have honed my skills in a wide range of technologies, including Go, JavaScript (JS), AWS, Rust, MySQL, MongoDB, Redis, Node.js, TypeScript (TS), NestJS, HTML, CSS, Angular, React, Next.js.
+My expertise lies in software development, where I have honed my skills in a wide range of technologies, including Rust, AWS, Go, C#, JavaScript (JS), MySQL, MongoDB,  Node.js, TypeScript (TS), NestJS, HTML, CSS, Angular.

+I possess strong proficiency in using Linux as a developer, Docker for containerization, object-oriented programming (OOP) principles, domain-driven design, and Git for efficient version control.
+I'm currently trying to learn Functional Programming (FP), exploring languages like Haskell.
+My curiosity extends to low-level programming and I'm actively learning C to deepen my understanding of the intricate workings beneath the surface.

+I like to understand how things work under the hood, things like: ML Algorithms, Operating Systems, etc.

 During my time at Ozorix, I have contributed to various projects that have showcased my skills and versatility.
 These include: